HaiLHopital/JS/rozetka-react/README.md

 #first practical react usage

-I took rozetka.com.ua as an inspiration site has a 4 pages for "home", "monitors", "keyboards" and a "cart" using json-server as a fake backend on port 3001
+I took rozetka.com.ua as an inspiration.
+Site has a 4 pages for "home", "monitors", "keyboards" and a "cart" I'm running json-server as a fake backend on port 3001

 #technology stack
 - ReactJS